vieravfg/ETL-Project/README.md

 We are planning on bringing 3 csv files into the postgress database and cleaning out the columns so we can join it with the data sources from years 2019-2020 for comparison purposes.

 ## Research Question
-* Which country has the best chess players during 2020?
+* Which country had the best chess players during 2020?
 * Does age play a role in chess rankings?
 Compare results between the 2 years.

 ## Finding Data